 χαλάσω: FAI 1s, χαλάω, 1) to loosen, slacken, relax 2) to let down from a higher place to a lower

-1. “Master” – Only Luke uses this term and he uses it 7 times, always with reference to Jesus by the disciples.
+1. “Master” (Ἐπιστάτα) – Only Luke uses this term and he uses it 7 times, always with reference to Jesus by the disciples.
 It means something more like “boss” or “superintendent” than a slave-owning master.
 It is interesting that Simon uses the term now, not after this astonishing event.
-It indicates that he already recognizes Jesus’ authority in some way.
-And it is reasonable to assume that at Jesus’ request he went from being outside of the boat, cleaning his nets, to guiding it offshore for Jesus to teach, with the nets on board.
+It indicates that he already recognizes Jesus’ authority in some way, perhaps related to the healing of 4:38-39.
+And it is reasonable to assume that at Jesus’ request in v.3 Simon moved from being outside of the boat, cleaning his nets, to guiding it offshore for Jesus to teach, with the nets on board.

-2. The livelihood of fishing depended on the difficult, meticulous activity of keeping nets clean of corrosives (although the Lake Genneseret [or Sea of Galilee elsewhere] is freshwater) and gunk, mended, and ready to be used again on the next day.
-It seems an honor that a fisher like Simon, after doing this kind of work, would let a non-fisher like Jesus direct him back into the depths to try again.
+2. The livelihood of fishing depended on the meticulous activity, at the end of the day, of keeping nets clean - removing corrosives and gunk, mending, and drying, ready to be used again on the next day.
+It is no small thing that a fisher like Simon, after doing this kind of finishing work, would let a non-fisher like Jesus direct him back into the depths to try again.

 6 καὶ τοῦτο ποιήσαντες συνέκλεισαν πλῆθος ἰχθύων πολύ, διερρήσσετο δὲ